 Project management is a vital yet often overlooked part of running a business.
 According to project management statistics, 42% of companies don’t understand project management’s value, which leads to the failure of 70% of all projects.

 The goal of every project is a success.
 Every team member works toward a common goal, and every decision is well-thought-out.
 However, if there isn’t a well-functioning project management system in place, the project will fail, as it often does.
-There are some project management tips that teams and companies follow to ensure a high chance of success.
+Nevertheless, some project management tips that teams and companies follow to ensure a high chance of success.

 Create a Project Plan

-The project plan can also be the basis for measuring progress and can indicate any issues such as budget problems or overdue tasks.
+The project plan can also be the basis for measuring progress and can indicate any budget problems or overdue tasks.
 Use diagrams, notes, boards, or any illustration to ensure your project plan is as straightforward as possible.
 Clarity should be a priority when drafting a project plan since a lack of clear goals is responsible for 37% of all project failures.